sshyran/cert/roles/cert-replica/README.md

     certbot_replica_ssh_keys: "{{ query('fileglob', 'files/secret/vanko-*.key') }}"
 Keys for ssh access from the certbot master host.

+    certbot_master_host: None
+When defined, this must be inventory hostname of the master host for currently running `ansible_play_hosts` list of replicas.
+The role `ivansible.letsencrypt-master` will be run on this host with current play hosts in parameter `certbot_master_replica_hosts`.

+    certbot_group: certbot-data
+Members of this unix group will have read access to certificates.
+This group must be the same on master and replica hosts.

 ## Tags

 - `le_replica_install` -- install certbot and rsync packages